Shirley Carter: Storylines

 Shirley learns from Dean he has a seven-year-old daughter and confronts the child's mother, Shabnam Masood (Rakhee Thakrar), who continues to lie.
 Shirley is upset when Linda forbids her from seeing Ollie.
 Masood Ahmed (Nitin Ganatra) gives Shirley the address of Dean's daughter, verifying the child, Jade Green (Amaya Edward), previously Roya, is alive.
 Shirley finds Jade but discovers she has cystic fibrosis.
-After Dean decides that Jade is better off without him and Shirley warns that she will fight for custody, eventually gaining Shabnam and Dean's support.
+After Dean decides that Jade is better off without him, Shirley warns that she will fight for custody, eventually gaining Shabnam and Dean's support.
 When Shirley finds a bra behind her settee, she assumes Buster had sex with Carol Jackson (Lindsey Coulson), which Carol does not deny.
 Shirley nearly throws Buster out and starts considering adopting Jade alone but Carol admits that nothing happened and Shirley helps her come to terms with her mastectomy.
 Shirley and Buster are awarded custody of Jade after a grieving Shabnam does not contest it.
 Shirley prevents Dean from raping Roxy Mitchell (Rita Simons) and, finally believing that he is a rapist, tries to drown him in the bath but he recovers and strikes her as Linda enters.
 Dean then admits that he raped Linda and goes into hiding.
 Dean confronts Shirley at Mick and Linda's wedding and attempts to drown her.
 Mick saves her and Dean, who is then arrested over Roxy.
 Shirley then encourages Mick and Linda to get married and helps Nancy and Lee run the pub while Mick and Linda are on their honeymoon and has Jade help out to give her some work experience.
 She is furious when Shabnam turns up overprotective of Jade outside of her visiting hours, but after Masood tells her that Shabnam is unlikely to have any more children, she grows sympathetic and allows Jade to spend more time with Shabnam.